lindseybosch/Math_Map/lala_land_userStories.md

 **ICE BUCKED**

+-[] give player the option to end the game.
+-[] explain game and story line in the begining of game.
--[x] As a player I want to have the option of restarting the game so I can play again
+-[x] As a player I want to have the option of restarting the game so I can play again -[] As a player I want the car to face different directions when I am moving right, up and left on the board, so it will look like the car is going in the correct direction
+-[] clear text box
+-[] change fast pass box to only as * questions and all the other spots ask - and + -[] change the size of my path boxes
+-[] fix main box position
+-[] fix the start button bug
+-[] change color scheme of game
+-[] add a box that keeps track of the numbers you are submitting and that way you can add up points